AbdelmajidLh/linkedin-link-finder/README.md

 ### On Windows
-Double click on the Python application.
+Double click on the Python application `main.exe`.

-The program will read the Excel file, process the data in chunks, and save the results with LinkedIn URLs in the specified output file.
+The program will read the Excel file, process the data in chunks, and save the results with LinkedIn URLs in the specified output file (`res/your_file.xlsx`).

+T generate the `exe` file, double click on the `Windows/apk_builder.bat` file.

 ## Logging

-Logs are saved in the `logs` directory.
+Logs are saved in the `logs` file.
 Check the logs for detailed information about the program's execution and any errors encountered.

 ## Contributing